chromium/chromium/docs/telemetry_extension/README.md

     b.
 The user is the device owner (the first user of the device).

+    c.
+The user is in Shimless RMA flow.

 2. The PWA UI associated with the Telemetry extension must be opened for the extension to have access to APIs.